AleronWen/SoRaVAC/README.md

 ## Installation

-  1. Download the certificate (.cer file) and the msixbundle file
+  1. Download SoRaVAC_Installer_<version>.zip
-  2. Install the certificate in your computer.
-It is selfsigned, As I'm not aware of any organization that sign certificate for open source softwares for free so Windows will warn you about it.
+  2. Unzip de file
-  3. Run the installer package and wait for the install process to complete.
+  3. Right-click on "install.ps1" and select "Execute with PowerShell".
+Windows will warn you and maybe open a windows asking you to switch to developper mode, this should not be necessary, juste acknoledge the questions in the shell window.

 ## Usage